conkonig/nextjs-cookie-auth-graphql-example/README.md

-# Example App: Next.js + HTTP-Only Cookies for Authentication
+# Example App: Next.js + HTTP-Only Cookies for Authentication with Wordpress CMS & GraphQL

 An example application that demonstrates using HTTP-only cookies for secure authentication with Next.js.

+Taken from [Maximilian Schmitt](https://maxschmitt.me) and adapted to work with headless wordpress + graphql.

 This project contains demo login/logout pages, an API Proxy, as well as two endpoints that simulate an API.